-Opened for play in 2009, the Fuego Maya golf course at La Reunion Antigua is a dazzling Pete and Perry Dye layout, the first of several layouts that the father and son design team have gone on to build in Central America.
+Opened for play in 2009, the Fuego Maya golf course at La Reunion Antigua is a dazzling Perry Dye layout, one of several layouts that Pete Dye's son has built in Central America.

 Set on the lower slopes of the Fuego Volcano, the course occupies a dramatic landscape where the next hole on the card appears even more stunning than the one just played.

 The 5th is a right doglegged par four, routed uphill to a tight green and it’s rated the number one hole on the stroke index – though some regard the long par four 7th hole as an even tougher proposition, despite the fact that it plays downhill to a well-guarded green.